 Upon completion of Dakota Access Pipeline construction, we donated $20,000 to each county's emergency responder department that we crossed.
 That totaled $1 million across 50 counties in four states.
-In the fall of 2019, we donated $1 million again to help first responders in the communities along the pipeline's route.
+In the fall of 2019, we donated an additional $1 million to help first responders in the communities along the pipeline's route.

 In 2017, Dakota Access Pipeline donated a total of $250,000 to the FFA Foundation across the four-state route.
 The funds were used to benefit local students through conference sponsorships and curriculum support.
 Each state's organization was offered $5,000 per county the pipeline traverses.
 In 2019, we again sponsored FFA events in North Dakota, South Dakota, Iowa and Illinois with donations of $10,000 and more.